 In 2008 at my second CREDO conference, I heard a very clear and undeniable call from God, “I want you to change the face of the House of Bishops.”

 I have been supporting women considering a call to the episcopate in focused ways since 2014 when I created the cohort model for discernment, Women Embodying Executive Leadership (WEEL).
-With a handful of others, we created the Leading Women conferences in 2016 and 2019 for women considering becoming bishop, canon to the ordinary, dean, or cardinal rectors.
-Bishop Chilton Knudsen has mentored me in her decades-long style of mentoring women through the bishop nomination process, and much of what I do in this individual process comes from her foundation and guidance.
+With a handful of others, we created the Leading Women conferences in 2016, 2019, 2022, and 2023/2024 for women considering becoming bishop, canon to the ordinary, dean, or cardinal rectors.
+I am grateful that Bishop Chilton Knudsen has mentored me in her style of mentoring women through the bishop nomination process, and much of what I do in this individual process comes from her foundation and guidance.

 Statement of Purpose